When we launch later in the year, you'll be able to view all 110 Messier objects. Here's the Pleiades, visible with the naked eye. Read More.

 You will be able to view 2.5 million stars from our stellar database.
 However, our new architecture means that you will not be limited to viewing a few hundred at a time.
 Read More.

-On our list of exciting things to come over the next two or three months are: the Milky Way – with more than a billion stars to see; the moons of Saturn; periodic comets; the asteroid belt; and some of the more easy-to-see deep sky objects such as the Andromeda Galaxy and the Orion Nebula.
+On our list of exciting things to come over the next two or three months are: the moons of Saturn; periodic comets; the asteroid belt; and satellites, such as the ISS.